COLLEGE AND CAREER ACCESS

 ESOL classes at HCC offer adults the opportunity to learn English in a fun and interactive setting.
 The classes include Paulo Freire’s popular education model, empowering people to envision what a more just world would look like and to take strategic action to transform society according to that vision.
 Popular Education challenges traditional hierarchies that place knowledgeable teacher above ignorant student, and active educator above passive learner.

 Students interested in participating in the ESOL classes at HCC are given a CASAS assessment which measures English proficiency and then are placed in Level A, Level B, or Level C. Classes take place on Wednesdays and Thursdays from 6:30 pm – 8:30 pm.
-Registration is limited.
+Space is limited.

 For more information about the program, contact: